magento/architecture/design-documents/declarative-schema-database-compatibility.md

 ```
 class IndexType extends \SplEnum
 {
-    // For MySQL, Oracle and Postgres will use btree
+    // For MySQL, Oracle, MS SQL and Postgres will use btree
     const normal = 'normal';

-    // For MySQL fulltext, one of text indexes for Oracle and text for Postgres
+    // For MySQL and MS SQL fulltext, one of text indexes for Oracle and text for Postgres
     const text = 'text';
 }
 ```